ivarref/spa-monkey/network-failures.md

 That it was this that was happening was not obvious at the time.
 We had not experienced such problems on premise.
 For a long time I suspected conflicts between aleph and Datomic, both of which relied on different versions of netty.
 We also had a Datomic query that had recently started to OOM _sometimes_. aleph/dirigiste had known [OOM problems](https://github.com/clj-commons/aleph/issues/461).
 Dirigiste also [swallowed exceptions](https://github.com/clj-commons/dirigiste/issues/12).

-We would see requests freezing and then suddenly complete after ~16 minutes — in batch.
+We would see requests freeze and then suddenly complete after ~16 minutes — in batch.
 It was chaotic.
 And it was all, or mostly, network issues.
 Hindsight is 20/20 as they say.

 ## Setup